 If you have a need that isn’t addressed below, please call us at 410.332.0033 (Maryland Relay 711 or VER) or email us at email@example.com.

 Wheelchair & Mobility Access

 All of our performance spaces are fully accessible for patrons with mobility needs.
 A wheelchair is available for use upon request.
 Our main entrance has a gently sloping ramp that provides access to our lobby.
-To purchase wheelchair or wheelchair companion seats, choose the performance you wish to attend and on the Select Your Seat map, look for seats with a note marked wheelchair.
+To purchase a mobility or companion seats, choose the performance you wish to attend and on the Select Your Seat map, look for seats with a note marked wheelchair.

-For select performances, we offer audio description which provides an objective description of the non-verbal action on stage.
-Headsets are available at no charge.
-A photo ID will be required to check out a device from the Box Office.
+For patrons with visual impairments, we offer Audio Description, which provides an objective description of the non-verbal action on stage.
+Headsets are available from the Box Office at no charge with a photo ID.

 Large Print Programs